Uti possidetis: Procedure

 On the first appearance in court the praetor, whose time was valuable, did not try to investigate the facts.
 He simply pronounced the interdict impartially against both parties.
 (Hence it was called a "double interdict").
 Conceivably, one of the parties knew he was in the wrong and decided he had better obey the praetor's interdict.
 If so, that was the end of the matter.
 Suppose, however, he chose to brazen it out or, indeed, sincerely believed himself to be in the right.

 The next step was to bring matters to a head.
 Accordingly, on a prearranged day the parties would commit a symbolic act of violence (vis ex conventu) e.g. pretending to expel each other from the land.
 That, for the one in the wrong, must have been a formal disobedience of the praetor's order.
-Each party now challenged the other to a wager by which he had to pay his adversary a sum of money if it was he who had disobeyed the interdict (agere per sponsione).
-The right to interim possession of the land was auctioned to the highest bidder, on his promise to pay his adversary the rent if he turned out to be in the wrong.
+Each party now challenged the other to a wager by which he had to pay his adversary a sum of money if it was he who had disobeyed the interdict.
+(This way of settling disputes in Rome — by having a wager on the result — was called agere per sponsione).
 The agere per sponsonie was sent off to be tried by a iudex (akin to a one-man jury, usually a prominent citizen), who in due course delivered his decision.
+Meanwhile, the right to interim possession of the land was auctioned to whichever of the two contestants was the highest bidder, on his promise to pay his adversary the rent if he turned out to be in the wrong.

 Roman litigation was not for the faint-hearted.
 Getting one's opponent into court at all could be difficult, and arguably praetors "were nothing more than politicians, frequently incompetent, open to bribery, and largely insulated against suits for malfeasance".
 A litigant could frustrate the interdict process by omitting to take part in its rituals.
 When that happened, however, it was possible to obtain a secondary interdict by which he lost the case at once.